 Capacitors cycle on and off a thousand times a second while the compressor is running.
 The life expectancy of the compressor is directly related to the age of the capacitor.

-Whenever you are having problems with the capacitor of your air conditioner, you need to call a technician.
-He may replace it with a capacitor that has the same rating as the one that came with your system to match with the motor of the AC.
+Whenever you are having problems with the capacitor of your air conditioner, you need to call your AC technician.
+He may replace it with a capacitor with the same rating as the one that came with your system to match with the AC motor.

 AC trips the Circuit Breaker